dflick-pivotal/sentimentr-release/README.md

 Exemplary client:
 - Consumes the sentimentr service
-- Sends text to the sentimentr service and provides the score analyced by the sentimentr service via the ui
+- Sends text to the sentimentr service and presents the score received from Sentimentr service
-- spring boot app, spring cloud, bootsrap, angularjs
+- spring boot app, spring cloud, bootstrap, angularjs

 Possible execution:
 - All apps on local machine
 - All apps in elastic runtime
-- Servic and broker deployed via bosh/bosh release and client app in elastic runtime
+- Service and broker deployed via bosh/bosh release on AWS or bosh-lite and client app in elastic runtime
-- Servic and broker deployed via Pivotal CF Ops Manager and client app in elastic runtime
+- Service and broker deployed via Pivotal CF Ops Manager and client app in elastic runtime

 Service binding options:
-- Managed Service with different service plans - via service broker
+- Managed Service
 - User provided service

-# Tile
+# Using pivotal cf ops manager

-- For a quick look - the tile and client app is available on google drivesentimentr-release.
+- The tile and client app is available on google drive.
+ 1. Import the sentimentr.pivotal file in ops manager and hit deploy.
+ 2. Create a sentimentr service instance.
+ 3. Edit the manifest.yml in the client folder and change the servicename to the one you have just created.
+ 4. Push the client app.

-- For own experiements with creating a bosh release or the tile clone this project.
+- For own experiements creating bosh releases or pivotal cf ops manager tiles clone this project.